BatistaGL/BatistaGL/README.md

 Hi!
 I am Guilherme, a PhD in Chemistry with experience in Analytical Instrumentation, Signal Processing and Data Analysis of molecular data.

 I have used scripting and programming as tools for my scientific work for a while, and I decided recently that I want to focus my activities on coding for applications in (analytical) instrumentation and analysis of (chemical) data.
-My experience as programmer is empirical, and I hope to bring some relevant works and projects to GitHub soon.

 I have experience with:
 - Signal Processing of Instrumental Data;